rockthejvm/rockthejvm-site/src/content/articles/how-to-use-akka-streams-graph-dsl.md

 }
 ```

 The `GraphDSL.create` is a curried function.
 The first argument list is empty (but it also has overloads with arguments, don't worry about those) and the second argument is a function.
-That function takes a mutable data structure called a Builder which is typed with a <a href="https://rockthejvm.com/blog/materialized-values">materialized value</a>, which in our case will be NotUsed, as we aren't surfacing anything outside of the stream.
+That function takes a mutable data structure called a Builder which is typed with a [materialized value](/articles/the-brilliance-of-materialized-values-in-akka-streams), which in our case will be NotUsed, as we aren't surfacing anything outside of the stream.
 Inside the function block, we are already importing `import GraphDSL.Implicits._` to bring some alien operators in scope.

 ## Step 2 - Create the Building Blocks